-Proposals for new initiatives are submitted by January 5th (or the first business day after the 5th) to the New Initiatives Coordinator, who is a member of the Management Committee, appointed for a one-year term by the President in consultation with the Management Committee.
+Proposals for new initiatives are submitted by January 5 (or the first business day after January 5) to the New Initiatives Coordinator, who is a member of the Management Committee, appointed for a one-year term by the President in consultation with the Management Committee.

-The Coordinator considers proposals and may request clarification or merging of 2 or more initiatives that are similar.
-The Coordinator prepares a list of proposed initiatives and presents the list, along with accompanying proposals, to the AFS Officers and ED, no less than 3 weeks prior to the mid-year meeting.
+The coordinator considers proposals and may request clarification or merging of two or more initiatives that are similar.
+The coordinator prepares a list of proposed initiatives and presents the list, along with accompanying proposals, to the AFS Officers and ED, no less than three weeks prior to the Mid-Year Meeting.